-While the daylight impact on both Manchester House and Cambridge House will be greater, the affected habitable windows (10 windows) serve student bedrooms where the requirement for natural light is less in comparison to permanent residents.
+The 10 north facing windows are predicted to be impacted upon beyond the levels that are set out as acceptable with regards to BRE guidance (resulting in 0.30 times its former value).
+The affected habitable windows serve student bedrooms where the requirement for natural light is less in comparison to permanent residents.
 This is because the students occupying these rooms are transient and usually occupy rooms for a maximum of nine months.
 In addition, students typically follow living patterns that differ from that of a more traditional dwelling.